confirmedwtf/solana-amm-sdk/README.md

 Usually code that is able to generate volume and unique makers is complex and hard to understand.
 This SDK is designed to be easy to understand and use.

-### Pricing

-Simple pricing:
-- 40,000 Lamports per jito bundle
-- 0.05% of transaction size // only for volume generation

-#### Example calculations
-For 10,000 makers the fee is 0.1 SOL since we use 2500 bundles.
-For 10,000 USD volume the fee is 5 USD.

 ## Features

 - Simplified and efficient bundle creation and management